Epidemic41/PS-Scripts/README.md

 # Scripts
-Various scripts for school and other projects
+Various scripts for school, compititions, and other projects